godswill-ikot/godswill-ikot.github.io/_pages/software.md

   og_image: "software/spatial_weighting.png"
 ---

-As one of my two research agendas involves improving the tools we use to study peace and conflict, a good deal of my time is spent using statistical software.
-Below you'll find software for working with estimates from Bayesian models and some code that I've written to save time on tasks that I find myself doing over and over again.

-# BayesPostEst
+A research paper or thesis can never be complete in the field of education and technology without explaining and showing the tool, application or softwares used in the study.
+Part of my research agenda involves installing tools used to study operating system vulnerabilities through scanning, auditing and hardening while also monitoring the system performance metrics such as memory usage, disc i/o, and RAM usage for before, during and after scans.
+Below is the installation and usage process, as a good deal of time was spent tackling the installation and usage process for recurring use of code.

+# OpenSCAP installation on Ubuntu 20.04 desktop

 [![R build status](https://github.com/ShanaScogin/BayesPostEst/workflows/R-CMD-check/badge.svg)](https://github.com/ShanaScogin/BayesPostEst/actions)
 [![CRAN_Status_Badge](https://www.r-pkg.org/badges/version/BayesPostEst)](https://CRAN.R-project.org/package=BayesPostEst)